Teddy-Mpoyi/Teddy-DevOps-Projects/Project 6.md

 ### Application Tier

-* This tier — also called the middle tier, logic tier, business logic or logic tier — is pulled from the presentation tier.
+* This tier — also called the middle tier, business logic or logic tier — is pulled from the presentation tier.

 * It controls the application’s core functionality by performing detailed processing and is usually coded in programming languages, such as Python, Java, C++, .NET, etc.